neuroforgede/faas-docker/README.md

 ## Summary

 This project adds support for Docker Swarm for usage in modern versions of OpenFaaS ®.

+We do not aim to keep backwards support for existing deployments using faas-swarm.
+If you need help migrating, please reach out in the discussions.

 ## Trademark notice